-Sources: • New Mexico Department of Public Safety.
+Sources: New Mexico Department of Public Safety.

+Crime in the US.
 Rates are offenses per 100,000 population among agencies reporting.
+Notes:

-San Juan County violent crime rates have increased in the most recent reporting years; in contrast, state and national rates have decreased.
+~ San Juan County violent crime rates have increased in the most recent reporting years; in contrast, state and national rates have decreased.